Welcome to Wesley-Knox!

 More photos of these events and other recent events on the Wesley-Knox Facebook page here.

 Throughout the year, at almost every Wesley-Knox event, you’ll find Brian Dalton, Brian Mackinnon, John McFall and sometimes others taking photos.
-Often, within minutes, they are posted to a Wesley-Knox Facebook page.
+Often, within minutes, they are posted to the Wesley-Knox Facebook page.
 The photos are also archived on Flickr and, once a year, John McFall dives into this vast archive to produce a comprehensive and much-appreciated pictorial review for the Annual General Meeting.
 Here is John’s 2017 Pictorial Review, music is by our Wesley-Knox choirs.
 To view, click on the image below.
 You will be taken to a YouTube site.
 Choose full screen, turn up the sound and enjoy!